I don’t really consider myself a baker. I’d like to be a baker. But, sadly, I’m not.

 These egg bread buns, however, make me look like I’m a baker.
 They always come out of the oven with a thin crust on top, a crunchy cornmeal layer on the bottom and the perfect spongy middle.

-1/2 cup milk
+- ½ cup milk

-1/4 cup warm water
+- ¼ cup warm water

-1 large egg
+- 1 large egg

-2 tbsp. unsalted butter, melted
+- 2 tbsp. unsalted butter, melted

-2 cups bread flour
+- 2 cups bread flour

-3/4 tsp. kosher salt
+- ¾ tsp. kosher salt

-1 1/4 tsp. yeast
+- 1¼ tsp. yeast

-Place all ingredients in a bread machine according to the manufacturer's instructions.
+- Place all ingredients in a bread machine according to the manufacturer's instructions.
 Program for the Dough cycle and press Start.

 - Place the buns on the pizza stone (or baking sheet) at least 1 inch apart.
 Cover lightly with plastic wrap and let stand for 40-50 minutes.
 If buns have not risen to desired size, allow to rise for an additional 15-25 minutes, depending on desired size.

-Twenty minutes prior to baking, preheat oven to 375 degrees.
+- Twenty minutes prior to baking, preheat oven to 375 degrees.
 Place the pizza stone in the center of the oven and bake until lightly browned, 15-22 minutes, depending on the size of the roll.
 Start checking the buns at 11 minutes to be safe.